Biden to pledge 500M free COVID-19 tests to counter omicron

 As a backstop, the Federal Emergency Management Agency will deploy hundreds of ambulances and paramedic teams so that if one hospital fills up, they can transport patients to open beds in other facilities.
 Ambulances are already headed to New York and Maine, and paramedic teams are going to New Hampshire, Vermont and Arizona.

-For those who are already fully vaccinated, a booster shot has been shown in lab tests to provide strong protection against omicron.
+For those who are already fully vaccinated, booster shots have been shown in lab tests to provide strong protection against omicron.
 Although reports of breakthrough cases abound, data show that vaccinated people who become infected are much less likely to suffer serious disease leading to hospitalization or death.
 To the unvaccinated, Biden plans to deliver a stern admonition that they’re risking their lives and the lives of their loved ones.

-In a preview of Biden’s speech, White House press secretary Jen Psaki said at Monday’s press briefing that the Democratic president doesn’t plan to impose any lockdowns and will instead be encouraging people to get inoculated — and, if they’re eligible, to get their booster shot.
+In a preview of Biden’s speech, White House press secretary Jen Psaki said at Monday’s press briefing that the Democratic president doesn’t plan to impose any lockdowns and will instead be encouraging people to get vaccinated — and, if they’re eligible, to get their booster shots.

-“This is not a speech about locking the country down.
-This is a speech about the benefits of being vaccinated,” Psaki told reporters.

-Biden has found himself in the delicate position of both alerting the country to the dangers posed by omicron and reassuring Americans that the vaccines will protect them.
-White House officials are looking to ease the nation back toward accepting the reality of an endemic virus with far lower stakes for the vaccinated.
-This has meant setting a difficult balance as cases rise and as deaths and serious illness among the unvaccinated dominate headlines.

-There are 40 million eligible but unvaccinated American adults.
-Efforts to increase vaccination rates have struggled to overcome a series of political, social and cultural divides.
-Psaki said the president plans to appeal to survival instincts.

-“Our health experts assess that you are 14 times more likely to die of COVID if you have not been vaccinated versus vaccinated,” she said Monday.
+Some prominent experts said that Biden’s plan is a step in the right direction but the president hasn’t gone far enough to try to get ahead of the virus, given the risks of infections and hospitals being overwhelmed.

+“I don’t know that the measures being proposed are going to be adequate,” said Dr. Peter Hotez, dean of the National School of Tropical Medicine at Baylor College of Medicine in Houston.

-Scientists say omicron spreads even easier than other coronavirus strains, including delta.
+Scientists say omicron spreads even more easily than other coronavirus strains, including delta.
 It accounted for nearly three-quarters of new U.S. infections last week.

 Underscoring the reach of the virus, the White House said late Monday that Biden had been in close contact with a staff member who later tested positive for COVID-19.
-The staffer spent about 30 minutes around the president on Air Force One on Friday on a trip from Orangeburg, South Carolina, to Philadelphia.
-The staffer, who was fully vaccinated and boosted, tested positive earlier Monday, Psaki said.
+The staffer spent about 30 minutes around the president on Air Force One on Friday.
+The staffer, who was fully vaccinated and boosted, tested positive Monday, Psaki said.

 Psaki said Biden has tested negative twice since Sunday and will test again on Wednesday.
 Citing guidance from the Centers for Disease Control and Prevention, Psaki said Biden didn’t need to quarantine and would continue with his regular schedule.